4 Common Budgeting Mistakes

 Holden recommends asking friends and family to pitch in and help with activities like face painting, temporary tattoos, setting up a scavenger hunt or judging a bubble-blowing competition.
 Need to buy game supplies on the cheap?
 Check out your local dollar store’s offerings to help with your budget-friendly birthday parties for kids.

 When it comes to party prep for a kid’s birthday party on a budget, consider swapping out paper invitations for digital invites via email or social media, Hollenbeck says.
 “You’ll save money, and there’s no risk of one of the kids losing the invite before it makes its way to their parents.”

 How to plan a kid’s birthday party on a budget can get a little more complicated if your child wants a specific theme that requires buying expensive custom decorations.
-Holden suggests checking Pinterest for low-budget decorating ideas.
+Holden suggests checking social media for low-budget decorating ideas.
 From there, you can test your bargain-hunting skills.
 She tries to pick the birthday party theme well in advance to give herself plenty of time to find deals.

 Walker-Craft says you could try your hand at making decorations instead of buying them if you’re crafty and trying to keep your kid’s birthday party on a budget.
 The DIY approach can also help you save on goody bags, if you decide to offer them.

 “Instead of splurging on pre-printed bags, buy plain white bags and have guests decorate their own,” she says.
 Then, fill them up with inexpensive favors like pencils, erasers, coloring pages and stickers.